-Care: First, always check the care instructions on any duvet cover.
+First, always check the care instructions on any duvet cover.
 It’s an investment, and laundering it properly will help prolong its life span.
-Use a cold or warm cycle and either line- or tumble-dry it on low; excessive heat can cause the fibers to break down more easily.
+Use a cold or warm cycle and either line- or tumble dry on low; excessive heat can cause the fibers to break down more easily.
 Likewise, fabric softeners can also damage fabric over time, so opt for dryer balls, which speed up drying time and naturally soften bedding.

 Pro Tips for Styling Your Bedding

 There are many ways to arrange a duvet to match your personality and design style.
 “It all depends on who you are and how you like to live,” says King.
 So we tapped some bedding and interior experts to share how they style their rooms.

 - Henderson likes to fold the duvet and top sheet just under the pillows and then add a throw or quilt at the bottom.
 “That way your bed looks layered, clean, and supercozy,” she explains.
 She’s also a fan of mixing prints and finishes between your duvet cover and sheets.
 “You could go for a tonal look and have the duvet and the sheets be different shades of the same color.
 Or if you want the same color, change up the textures and get a linen duvet and percale sheets,” she adds.